Mouly22/Read-Practice-Python/String.md

 ```
 TypeError: can only concatenate str (not "int") to str
 ```
-here, p is a string.
+Here, p is a string.
 Even though 5 happens to look like a number, in python it's just a sequence of characters and we can't add a number to a sequence of characters. we can add them if we cast this p string into an integer.
 ```
 p = "5"